 Information for Pediatric Patients Referred to UW Hospital and Clinics Emergency Department

 Parking is available in the ramp at the Emergency Department (ED) entrance.
+Any patient coming into the ED may use the valet parking service.
+Valet parking is available Monday–Friday (except holidays) from 10:30am-7pm.
+At other times, parking is available in the ramp at the ED entrance.
 If you go through the gate, please bring your ticket inside with you.

-Check in at the desk in the Emergency Department waiting room.
+Check in at the desk in the Emergency Department (ED) front desk.
 Staff will ask for your child’s name and birthdate and will ask you questions about why your child needs to be seen in the ED.

 Length of Stay

 The length of time you are in the ED can vary and depends on many things.
 Care team members will update you on the expected length of time for your stay in the ED.
 Patient safety and the highest quality care is our goal.
 With this in mind, we will work to make your visit as short as possible.

 As we learn more about the care your child needs from the tests that are done and the staff that see him or her, we will be able to tell you if your child will need to stay in the hospital or if you will be able to go home.